-Vistaril is a prescription medication which is approved for the treatment of anxiety by the Food and Drug Administration (FDA) in the U.S.
+Vistaril is a prescription medication which is approved for the treatment of anxiety by the Food and Drug Administration (FDA).

 It’s the branded version of a generic drug called hydroxyzine.
 These two drugs contain the exact same active ingredient, so we’ll refer to them interchangeably throughout this article.